mcastling/mcastling.github.io/NUItutorials/creating-custom-view-controls.md

 + The view can be updated when the properties change (e.g. style change)
   + Ensure the view deals with these property changes gracefully, on both first and subsequent times they are set
 + Use visuals rather than creating several child views.
-  + DALi rendering pipeline more efficient
+  + Ensures that the rendering pipeline is more efficient
 + Accessibility actions should be considered when designing the view.
 + Use `Events` if the application needs to react to changes in the view state.
 + Use of `Gestures` should be preferred over analysing raw touch events.